detomon/wigglebone/README.md

-# WiggleBone Skeleton Modifier for Godot Engine 4.3
+# WiggleBone Skeleton Modifier for Godot Engine 4.2

-Adds jiggle physics to a `Skeleton3D` bone using `SkeletonModifier3D` nodes.
+Adds jiggle physics to a `Skeleton3D` bone.

-> [!NOTE]
+> [!WARNING]
-> Requires Godot 4.3.
-As Godot 4.2 and lower does not support `SkeletonModifier3D` nodes, the branch [godot-4.2](https://github.com/detomon/wigglebone/tree/godot-4.2) has an alternative implementation using `Node3D` and can be used as a fallback for existing projects.
+> This is a fallback version for backwards compatibility.
+It uses an alternative implementation for Godot 4.2.
+Use the [master](https://github.com/detomon/wigglebone/tree/master) branch for Godot 4.3 and higher.

 - [Installation](#installation)
 - [Usage](#usage)